 It is not often one has a profound effect on someone else's life.
 But this is what happened when we took a group of the world's greatest musicians into San Quentin to do a concert in honor of Frank Morgan for the film Sound of Redemption, and met inmate #B57661 Reggie Austin.
 We didn't know who he was, didn't even know he existed.
 He didn't know we were coming, but he knew Frank Morgan and showed up at the concert.
 Then, urged by a prison official, he mounted the stage and played a tune with the band.
 From that moment on, we were linked.

-My deepest passions are stirred by human rights violations, whether at the hands of dictators or as a result of systemic injustice in the U.S.A.
-The problem of mass incarceration in the U.S., racist at its root, is so huge it often feels overwhelming.
+My deepest passions are stirred by human rights violations, whether at the hands of dictators or as a result of injustice in the U.S.A.
+The problem of mass incarceration in the U.S. is so huge it often feels overwhelming.
 Reggie's story is a path into the deepest complexities of the issue.
-He is articulate about both the mistakes he made in his own life and the inequities of our criminal justice system.
+He is poetic and penetrating about both the mistakes he made in his own life and the inequities of our criminal justice system.
 He also defies expectations and easy categorizations, which has led me to careful reflection on the issues and deeper moral questions.
 To what degree do our prisons exist to punish perpetrators, protect the public, or reform those incarcerated?
-What should justice look like?
+How long is long enough?
 Reggie can never bring back the life he took, but if he can help bring change, that might be a redemption of its own.

-Inspired by the serendipity of our meeting, Reggie's long struggle to right his wrong, and the many lifers I've met since I began this, I want to make Life Crime thought-provoking, compelling, revelatory and, most of all, a film that will carve out a significant place in the critical national debate on criminal justice.
+Inspired by the serendipity of our meeting, Reggie's long struggle to right his wrong, and the many lifers I've met since I began this, my goal is for Life & Life to carve out a significant place in the critical national debate on criminal justice.

 SOUND OF REDEMPTION: THE FRANK MORGAN STORY recreates the life of legendary alto sax player and Charlie Parker protégé Frank Morgan in a one-night-only, all-star musical tribute performed live at San Quentin, tracing his progress from teenaged musical prodigy to longtime junkie and, finally, to achieving one of the music world's most remarkable comebacks.